 Attached to the Middle Military Division, Army of the Shenandoah beginning in August, the opening days of September saw the departure of several members of the regiment who had served honorably, including E Company’s Captain Charles H. Yard, who mustered out at Berryville, Virginia on 18 September 1864 upon expiration of his three-year term of service.

 Those members of the 47th who remained on duty were about to engage in their regiment’s greatest moments of valor.

-Meanwhile, the 47th Pennsylvania and the 19th Corps were directed by General William Emory to attack and pursue Major General John B. Gordon’s Confederate forces.
+Meanwhile, the 47th Pennsylvania and the 19th Corps were directed by Brigadier-General Emory to attack and pursue Major-General John B. Gordon’s Confederate forces.
 Some success was achieved, but casualties mounted as another Confederate artillery group opened fire on Union troops trying to cross a clearing.
 When a nearly fatal gap began to open between the 6th and 19th Corps, Sheridan sent in units led by Brigadier-Generals Emory Upton and David A. Russell.
-Russell, hit twice – once in the chest, was mortally wounded.
+Russell, hit twice—once in the chest, was mortally wounded.

 The 47th Pennsylvania opened its lines long enough to enable the Union cavalry under William Woods Averell and the foot soldiers of General George Crook to charge the Confederates’ left flank.
 The 19th Corps, with the 47th in the thick of the fighting, then began pushing the Confederates back.
 Early’s “grays” retreated in the face of the valor displayed by Sheridan’s “blue jackets.”